jparsai/gh-actions/README.md

-# `crda-analysis`
+# `redhat-codeready-dependency-analysis`

 ## Overview
-The CRDA-analysis action is an interface to Red Hat CodeReady Dependency Analytics platform.
+The The RedHat-CodeReady-Dependency-Analysis action is an interface to Red Hat CodeReady Dependency Analytics platform.
 It provides vulnerability and compliance analysis for your applications dependencies, along with recommendations to address security vulnerabilities and licensing issues.

 This action reflects [Dependency Analytics VS Code plugin](https://marketplace.visualstudio.com/items?itemName=redhat.fabric8-analytics) for Github Actions.